-Criteria JORC Code explanation Commentary Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Criteria JORC Code explanation Commentary intersections logged.
+Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all subsampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-The core was cut in half for HQ or quarters for PQ and selectively sampled to avoid crossing geological boundaries.
+PQ and selectively sampled to avoid crossing geological boundaries.
 Sampling is generally every 1m but intervals varied from 0.3-3m.
 Duplicate samples were taken every 50th sample for diamond samples.
 This was done by cutting the half core again to obtain two quarter cores.
 Sample sizes are considered appropriate for the style of mineralisation sought and the initial reconnaissance nature of the drilling programme.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie. lack of bias) and precision have been established. · Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data.
-Significant intersections are checked by the Project Geologist and the Exploration Manager.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie. lack of bias) and precision have been established.
+Samples have been sent to the On Site Laboratory Services (OSLS) in Bendigo.
+The samples were analysed using a 300g Photon Assay.
+This reduces the nugget effect due to the increased sample size.
+The lab also uses their own certified standards and blanks, and this data is also provided to Falcon.
+Verification of sampling and assaying Significant intersections are checked by the Project Geologist and the Exploration Manager.
 Significant intersections are crosschecked with the geology logged after final assays are received.
 No twin holes have been drilled for comparative purposes.
 The targets are still considered to be in an early exploration stage.
 Primary data was collected on paper logs and entered via a field Toughbook computer using in house logging code by the Project Geologist.
 The data is sent to the database manager where the data is validated and loaded into the master database.
 No adjustments have been made to the assay data received.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Minera Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Hole collar locations have been picked up by Falcon employees using a handheld GPS with
+Hole collar locations have been picked up by Falcon employees using a handheld GPS with Data spacing and distribution Data spacing for reporting of Exploration Results.Whether the data spacing and distribution is Spacing of the diamond drilling is presently irregular because it was designed to test for